mtmk-ee/artemis-cubesat-kit/docs/pages/tutorials/setup/setup2.md

 sudo apt install build-essential dkms linux-headers-$(uname -r)
 ```

-> **_Note:_** until you finishing installing guest additions, copying and pasting between your host machine and virtual machine will not work.
+{% include note.html content='Until you finishing installing guest additions, copying and pasting between your host machine and virtual machine will not work.' %}

 Next, click on the _Devices_ menu at the top of the virtual machine, and click _Insert Guest Additions CD Image_ at the bottom of the list, and click the _Run_ button in the dialog that pops up.
 The program may take a few minutes to run, so feel free to go make some coffee.